+The only available bacterial reverse mutation test (Study Report, 1976) performed with EDTMP-H is considered as not assignable because of methodical and reporting deficiencies as indicated in Table 7.
+The test yielded negative results for bacterial strains TA1535, TA1537, TA1538, TA98 and TA100 with and without metabolic activation.
 For EDTMP-Na, two bacterial reverse mutation tests (Study Report (1981a) and Study Report (2012)) are reported which are considered reliable and, taken together, comprise key information for in vitro mutagenicity in bacteria.
-There were no indications for gene mutations in Salmonella typhimurium strains TA1535, TA1537, TA98, TA100 and TA 102 with and without metabolic activation.
+There are no indications for gene mutations in Salmonella typhimurium strains TA1535, TA1537, TA98, TA100 and TA 102 with and without metabolic activation.

-In vitro mammalian cell gene mutation tests
+In vitro mammalian cell gene mutation tests:

-There are two in vitro mammalian cell gene mutation tests available with EDTMP-Na, one based on the thymidine kinase gene (MLA test, Study Report (1981b)) and one based on the Hprt gene (HPRT test, Study

-Report (1986a)).
-The tests were performed according to the respective OECD TGs and were GLP compliant and in spite of some deviations from the guidelines they are considered reliable.
-Both tests yielded negative results and did not indicate the induction of gene mutations in mammalian cells by EDTMP-Na.
+There are three in vitro mammalian cell gene mutation tests available, two using the thymidine kinase gene (MLA test) performed with EDTMP-H and EDTMP-Na and one using the Hprt gene (HPRT test) performed with EDTMP-Na (Study Report (1982); Study Report (1981b); Study Report (1986a)).
+The tests were performed according to the respective OECD TGs and GLP-compliant and in spite of some deviations from the guidelines they are considered reliable.
+All three tests yielded negative results and did not indicate the induction of gene mutations in mammalian cells by EDTMP-H.

-To summarise, results from reliable in vitro gene mutation tests do no raise a concern for the induction of gene mutations in bacterial and mammalian cell systems with and without metabolic activation for EDTMP-Na.
+To summarise, results from reliable in vitro gene mutation tests do no raise a concern for the induction of gene mutations in bacterial and mammalian cell systems with and without metabolic activation for EDTMP-H.